partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 Using a script, we will invoke the increment function within the counter contract to update the count.
 This tutorial provides a foundational understanding of developing and deploying custom smart contracts on Miden.

 ## What we'll cover
+* Deploying a custom smart contract on Miden
 * Getting up to speed with the basics of Miden assembly
 * Calling procedures in an account
 * Pure vs state changing procedures